 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-Financial instruments that potentially subject the Company to credit risk consist of cash and cash equivalent.
+Financial instruments that potentially subject the Company to credit risk consist of cash and cash equivalent and amounts receivable, excluding sales taxes receivable.
 The Company's cash and cash equivalent are held through a large Canadian financial institution.
-Management believes the risk of loss to be remote.
+Collectability for amounts receivable is assessed on an ongoing basis and a provision for impairment is recorded as necessary.